 The sequential stage of the infection is as follows:

 1. The virus of the measles incubates within the first ten to fourteen days of infection.
-During this period, you do not have any sign or symptoms of measles.
+During this period, you do not have any signs or symptoms of measles.

-2. Measles starts with a relatively mild illness of moderate fever, which is accompanied by a continuous running nose, cough, inflamed eyes and sore throat.
+2. Measles starts with a relatively mild illness of moderate fever, which is accompanied by a continuously running nose, cough, inflamed eyes, and sore throat.
 All these symptoms last only two to three days.

-4. Measles virus can be spread from a carrier to other people for about eight days.
+4. The measles virus can be spread from a carrier to other people for about eight days.
 The spreading period is four days before the rash appears and four days when the rash is visible.

 Complications of measles can be:

-1. Pneumonia: This is very common among children and adult.
+1. Pneumonia: This is very common among children and adults.
 People who have a compromised immune system may develop a dangerous type of pneumonia and is often deadly.

-2. Ear Infection: A bacteria of ear infection is one of the most common measles’ complication.
+2. Ear Infection: A bacteria of ear infection is one of the most common measles complications.

 3. Encephalitis: This is a measles’ complication developed by about one in a thousand people.
 Encephalitis sometimes occurs immediately after measles or sometimes after a few months later.